EU and Australian flags side by side, representing trade relations between Europe and Australia

 Challenges and Opportunities for Swiss Businesses

+This creates new opportunities for Swiss companies, whether they are already active in Australia or looking to enter the market.
 However, as trade becomes more established between Switzerland and Australia, payments and collections can quickly become more complex.

 Pay and receive in AUD with local accounts and seamless conversion to CHF

-SwissFx supports companies trading with Australia by providing local AUD accounts, allowing them to pay suppliers and collect funds in AUD, just like a local business.
-This simplifies cross-border payments and reduces the need for unnecessary conversions.
+SwissFx supports businesses who trade with Australia, by providing local AUD accounts.
+This allows them to pay suppliers and collect funds in AUD, just like a local business.

+A local account makes cross-border payments easier to manager and reduces the need for unnecessary conversions.
 Funds can then be converted into CHF at the right time, benefiting from competitive exchange rates.

 See how SwissFx can support your business with Australia